 Klein, David J.

-David represents municipalities, water districts, water authorities, utilities and landowners with their water supply, water quality, and water and sewer utility service interests, including certificates of convenience and necessity (CCN).
-He also assists these entities with their impact fees, wholesale and retail utility rates, and enforcement matters.
+David represents municipalities, water districts, water supply corporations, utilities and landowners with their water supply, water quality, and water and sewer utility service interests, including certificates of convenience and necessity (CCN).
+He also assists these entities with their impact fees, wholesale and retail utility rates, and regulatory enforcement matters.

-David has over a decade of experience in representing clients before the Texas Commission on Environmental Quality and Public Utility Commission, as well as in contested case hearings at the State Office of Administrative Hearings.
-He also serves as general counsel for some of these clients.
+Specifically, he has over a decade of experience in representing clients before the Texas Commission on Environmental Quality, Public Utility Commission, and Texas Water Development Board, as well as in contested case hearings at the State Office of Administrative Hearings.
+He also serves as general counsel to water districts and water supply corporations, assisting them with open governance issues, such as the Open Meetings Act, Public Information Act, Texas public bidding laws, and Texas election laws.
+David works with entities regarding the creation of water districts or the addition of land to an existing district.

 In addition to these water-related matters, David also assists clients with issues pertaining to the regulation of oil and gas production and transportation (upstream and midstream).

-David is currently the Vice Chair of the Environmental and Natural Resources Law Section of the State Bar of Texas and a Casenotes Editor for the Texas Environmental Law Journal, and he is a frequent speaker at water-related conferences.
+David was previously the Chair of the Environmental and Natural Resources Law Section of the State Bar of Texas, and is a frequent speaker at water-related conferences.

 David received his J.D. from The John Marshall Law School in 1997, and he participated in the University of Chicago’s Graduate School of Business Student-at-Large Program in Accounting.